-The vast majority of married couples want to leave their joint marital property first to the surviving spouse and then to their children (if there are any, and if the spouse is no longer living).
+Of course, there will always be some couples who have unique personal situations that require highly customized Will documents.
+But the vast majority of married couples usually want the same thing: to leave their joint marital property first to the surviving spouse and then to their children (if there are any, and assuming the spouse is no longer living).

-For this type of personal situation, Standard Legal suggests separate individual Will documents be created for each spouse.
+For most married couples trying to decide the best Will creation option for their personal situation, Standard Legal suggests separate individual Will documents be created for each spouse.

 While some attorneys and Will authors like to create a single Will document for both husband and wife (often referred to as a "Combined Will" or "Reciprocal Will"), Standard Legal finds that the individual Last Will & Testament structure offers a better legal option for 'real life' reasons.

 With a Combined Will, when one spouse dies, the original Will must be submitted to the probate court.
 When that happens, the information contained in the Will is often made available to the public for inspection and review, which can create privacy issues for the entire family.